Compressed representation of Learning Spaces: Compression of Knowledge Spaces using more subtle wildcards

-A compression of a Knowledge Space ${\cal K}$ like Table 5 allows all kinds of statistical analyses which would be cumbersome if only ${\cal B}({\cal K})$ was known.
+A compression of a Knowledge Space ${\cal K}$ as in Table 4 allows all kinds of statistical analysis which would be cumbersome if only ${\cal B}({\cal K})$ was known.
 For instance, what is the probability $p$ that a student managing tasks 3 and 4 fails both 9 an 10?
-Assuming that for a random student any (maximal) knowledge state is equiprobable, the question can be answered by first listing all knowledge states containing 3 and 4.
-Viewing rows 10, 11 and 16 to 23 in Table 5 it is clear that the latter set of knowledge states is represented by the left part of Table 6.
+Assuming\footnote{This is an oversimplication, aimed at keeping the calculations elementary.} that for a random student any knowledge state is equiprobable, the question can be answered by first listing all knowledge states containing 3 and 4.
+Viewing rows 10, 11 and 16 to 23 in Table 4 it is clear that the latter set of knowledge states is represented by the left part of Table 5.
 They number to 77.